 If you have a problem with a bad back or a sore leg, no one would expect you to soldier on without getting some professional help.
 Your mental health is no different.
 Asking for help is not a sign of weakness - it takes courage to confront a problem and look for a way to get better.

 If you are worried about you mental health, your GP will often be your first point of contact.
 However, telling anyone about your concerns can feel like a big step to take.
 Some people find that their doctor is understanding and supportive, while others find they do not receive the help or consideration they need.
-Rethink’s booklet Getting more from your GP practice explains how you can get the help you need from your GP.
-It is available free from their website.
+Rethink offer some guidance from their website here.
+This explains how you can get the help you need from your GP.

 Telling your GP about how you have been feeling may be upsetting.
 Some people find it helpful to go with a friend or family member if they can.

 If you find your doctor is helpful and supportive, it can be good to ask to see that same doctor every time.
 This is because the doctor will get to know you and your concerns and will avoid you having to go over everything from the start each time you visit.
 It can also help later on because your doctor can help you recognise signs of illness should you begin to become unwell again.

 If you do not think your GP is helpful or understanding, you can ask to see someone else.
 This is not always easy, but you could ask to see the practice nurse, or to see a GP in the practice that has more knowledge and experience of mental health issues.
 Rethink’s website has some useful advice on choosing a doctor and what you can do if you think your doctor is not listening to you.

 NHS Choices has information about GP practices in your area.

 Community Mental Health Teams (CMHT) provide services to people living in the community aged between 16, 17 or 18 and 65 who are experiencing mental health problems.